gravitational/teleport/rfd/0175-static-host-users.md

 We want to minimize the ability of Teleport users to mess with existing host users via `static_host_user`s.
-To that end, all host users created from `static_host_user`s will be in the `teleport-created` group (similar to the `teleport-system` group, which we currently use to mark users that Teleport should clean up).
-Teleport will not delete users not in `teleport-created`, and new users will not override existing users that are not in `teleport-created`.
+To that end, all host users created from `static_host_user`s will be in the `teleport-static` group (similar to the `teleport-system` group, which we currently use to mark users that Teleport should clean up).
+New users will not override existing users that are not in `teleport-static`.

 ### Backward compatibility